edwardlanto/instaNews/README.md

 of trying to use percentages to fit the screen.
-I used to put display:flex on alot of unneccessary elements because my code was hard to read and I didnt understand display:flex as much and it would disorient my positions and that led me to give up.
+I used to put display:flex on alot of unneccessary elements because my code was hard to read and I didnt understand display:flex as much and it would disorient my heights/widths and that led me to give up.
-I understand now its only used on the parent and I need to declare the width of flex-basis and I would use flex-wrap to wrap along the the page.
-With flexbox I used a method I never used before, overflow.
+I understand now its only used on the parent that needs display:flex .I also used an overflow propery and it's really helpful for keeping things on the screen.
 I had the problem where my images were going off the page or users would need to side scroll to see it, but with overflow it kept it hidden and removed the side scroll all together.I also learned about using flex-direction to move my logo and select box to where I would want it.

+Having ESlint and giving it rules it really hand and keep your code under a chartered set of rules to keep code structured.

     Using the AJAX method 'GET' I was able to get all the information I needed.
 Now I understand API's and how they work and